Métis: Other groups and individuals

 Scholars, Métis people, and First Nations elders and community leaders state that only the descendants of the Red River Métis should be constitutionally recognized as Métis people, as they developed a distinct culture as a people historically, and have continued to exist as a distinct culture and community over many generations.

 Objections to this stance have been made to the Métis National Council by both individuals and newly formed groups who do not meet the established citizenship criteria.
 These individuals and unrecognized groups have recently emerged largely in the Maritime, Quebec, and Ontario regions, and are generally referred to as "Eastern Metis".
 Those objecting usually state that having a single, distant, Indigenous or possibly Indigenous ancestor should be enough to be considered Métis.
 They also disagree that they should have to meet the resident requirement as defined by the federally recognized Métis organizations.
+Darryl R. Leroux and Adam Gaudry write:

 Since the early 2000s, there has been a meteoric rise in the number of people self-identifying as Métis in Eastern Canada.
 New census data shows the highest increases in self-reported "Métis" people between 2006 and 2016 were in Québec (149.2 per cent) and in Nova Scotia (124.3 per cent).
 In Canada during the same period, the increase was less than 60 per cent.
 Rather than a spike in birth rates, almost all of the increase is due to white Franco-Québécois and Acadian settlers "becoming" Indigenous.

 David Chartrand, president of the Manitoba Métis Federation, responding in 2020, said he does not believe these new, self-identified individuals and communities are Métis: